 As for the end-point free energy calculations, the detailed results are summarized in Table S1 and S2, and the relative binding affinities are given in Table 1 and 2.
+As no end-point estimate is reported for the TrimerTrip-guest systems in the SAMPL7 challenge, 97 our calculation fills this cap by providing the only available end-point free energy results, enabling a rational evaluation of the end-point methods.
 For both charge schemes, the MM/PBSA method outperforms the MM/GBSA one.
 With AM1-BCC charges, RMSE of MM/PBSA is about 1.4 kcal/mol smaller than the MM/GBSA one.
 The ranking coefficients of MM/PBSA are all larger than zero, which indicates that the predicted rank is in agreement with the experimental one to some extent.
 By contrast, the ranking coefficients obtained from MM/GBSA are near-zero, which suggests that the predicted rank shows random behavior and is uncorrelated with the experimental reference.
-When the RESP method is used to parameterize the systems, improvements are observed, especially for the MM/PBSA method.
-Its RMSE decreases by about 3 kcal/mol, and the ranking coefficients are also improved significantly.
+When the RESP method is used to parameterize the systems, significant improvements are observed, especially for the MM/PBSA method.
+As shown in the comparison between the MM/PBSA predictions with two charge schemes in Fig. 2c, the RESP estimates are smaller than the AM1-BCC ones and are closer to the experimental values in most cases.
+As for MM/GBSA in Fig. 2d, the RESP results are also smaller than the AM1-BCC ones, but both methods still predict binding affinities far from the experimental reference.
+The RMSE of the MM/PBSA estimates decreases by about 3 kcal/mol, and the ranking coefficients are also improved significantly.
 The ranking prediction with MM/PBSA and RESP charges is the best one among all protocols employed in the current work.
 The MM/GBSA estimates improve about 1 kcal/mol for RMSE and about 0.3 for the ranking metric PI with RESP charges.
+Note that our observation about the relative performance of these two charge models in end-point free energy calculations is not unique.
+From the data reported in the Gibb Deep Cavity Cavitands (GDCC) dataset of the SAMPL7 host-guest challenges (Table 3 of the reference), 97 the RESP-better-than-BCC phenomenon could also be observed.
+In that case, for the end-point MM/PBSA estimates, the RMSE of RESP results is smaller than the BCC one, which indicates that RESP is better than BCC.